What Is My Email IP Address? Exploring Your IP Reputation

 Maintaining a healthy email IP reputation is the foundation for reaching your subscribers.

-- Keep your email list clean: Regularly update and clean your email list.
+- Keep your email list clean: Conduct email list cleaning regularly.
 Remove inactive subscribers and incorrect email addresses to lower bounce rates and keep your list quality high.

 - Monitor your IP reputation: Checking your IP reputation isn’t just a one-time thing; it’s an ongoing process.
-That’s because your IP reputation can change over time based on your email-sending habits, recipient reactions, and other factors.
+That’s because your IP reputation can change over time based on your email-sending habits, email engagement metrics, and other factors.

 - Aim for email engagement: Make your email content more engaging.
-Personalize your emails, optimize subject lines, and choose the best sending times to increase your open, click, and click-through rates.
+Send mass personalized emails, optimize email subject lines, and choose the best time to send emails; this can increase open rates, click rates, and click-through rates.

 - Authenticate your domain: Implement SPF, DKIM, and DMARC for your email domain.
 These standards authenticate your emails and reduce the chance of them being marked as spam.
-Plus, if you’re sending over 5,000 emails per day, Google and Yahoo will force you to have domain authentication starting February 1, 2024.
+Plus, if you’re sending over 5,000 emails per day, the Yahoo and Gmail spam update insists you have domain authentication.

 - Reduce spam complaints: Make sure your emails are relevant and valuable to your audience.
 Include a clear and easy unsubscribe option to allow users to opt-out gracefully.
 Google’s policies require keeping your complaints below 0.3 percent, but we recommend aiming for below 0.05 percent (1 in every 2000 emails) and don’t allow our clients to exceed 0.1 percent complaint rates.